Dan Hodges: Other work

 Hodges is also a wargame designer.
 His first game design was Where There Is Discord: War in the South Atlantic which is about the Falklands War.

 In November 2015, Hodges' first book, One Minute To Ten, was published by Penguin Books.
 It focuses on the three party leaders Cameron, Miliband, and Clegg, and the effect the 2015 general election had on their lives.

 Personal life

+In February 1992, Hodges lost the sight of his left eye when trying to stop a fight in a bar.

 Hodges married Michelle di Leo in 2003, after meeting her at a Labour Party Conference in 1999.
-In February 1992, he lost the sight of his left eye trying to stop a fight in a bar.
-He lives in Blackheath with his wife, children and mother.
+He lives in Blackheath with his wife and children.